Menu

 Design Innovation Medal: Sinéad Burke

-The Design Innovation Medal celebrates entrepreneurship in all its forms, both locally and internationally.
-It honours an individual for whom design lies at the core of their development and success.
+The Design Innovation Medal was presented to Sinéad Burke by Justine Simons, Deputy Mayor for Culture & Creative Industries.
+It celebrates entrepreneurship in all its forms, both locally and internationally, and honours an individual for whom design lies at the core of their development and success.

 Sinéad Burke's life and work has been framed by her drive to make the world more accessible for all disabled and otherwise marginalised people.
 Sinéad is a little person with Acondraplasia, and her experience training as a teacher revealed how spaces are rarely accessible for disabled people seeking employment and success.
 A blog series about lack of representation in fashion led to opportunities to challenge people in power about adaptive fashion and accessible systems.
 Burke has spoken to leaders across the world including at the World Economic Forum, the UN, the White House, TEDNY, and many more to make the case for including disabled people in every room where decisions are made.
 In 2020, Burke founded the strategic consultancy 'Tilting the Lens' to build an accessible and fairer world.
 Along with her majority-disabled team, they create accessible public spaces and advise on recruitment, workflows, and culture changes, working with clients on 4 continents including Chanel, Gucci, Microsoft, NASA, and the Victoria & Albert Museum.
 Burke has held honorary positions on the Irish Council of State, the Irish Future of Media Commission, chairs the ITV Cultural Advisory Council, Gucci’s Global Equity Board, and is a Contributing Editor at British Vogue.
 She has also worked with partners to create better pipelines for disabled creatives, this includes fully funded scholarships for disabled designers to train at Parsons School of Design in New York, and for disabled writers in Film & TV with the National Talent Academy in Ireland.